harshikab2112/Main-Flow-Services-And-Technologies-Internship-Tasks/README.md

 ## 📝 Task List
 - [ ] Task 1 - Landing Page using HTML & CSS
-- [ ] Task 2 - Description of the second task
-- [ ] Task 3 - Ongoing/Upcoming tasks
-- [ ] Final Project - Comprehensive project for the internship
-- [ ] Task 1 - Description of the first task
-- [ ] Task 2 - Description of the second task
-- [ ] Task 3 - Ongoing/Upcoming tasks
-- [ ] Final Project - Comprehensive project for the internship

 ## 🔗 Links
 - [Task 1 - Landing Page using HTML & CSS](https://bloomfiesta.netlify.app/)